“And then she lay on a little green patch in the midst of the gloomy thick wood”

 This wonderful piece is by the Danish illustrator, Kay Nielsen, from 1914 and is titled “And then she lay on a little green patch in the midst of the gloomy thick wood”.
 This is a lithograph, but the original was watercolor and ink on paper.

 A drop of the candle wax falls on the sleeping man who wakes up.
-He tells her that he was a prince who was cursed by his mother to take up the form of a bear during the day.
-And the prince tells her that, if she had waited a year before seeing him, the prince would have been free.
+He tells her that he is a prince who was cursed by his mother to take up the form of a bear during the day.
+If she had waited a year before seeing him, the prince would have been free.
 Now that she has seen him, he has to go to a castle east of the sun and west of the moon to marry a troll princess.

 The North Wind finally helps the girl to reach the castle.
 Each night, the girl trades one of the valuable items she was given to the troll princess to be allowed to spend the night with the prince.
 However, each night the prince is drugged by the troll princess and does not wake up at all during the entire night.